spruceUI/PyUI-Themes/README.md

-Please help us by contributing your A30 themes here!
+Please help us by contributing your PyUI themes here!

 [Check out our Theme Design Guide for more information on making your own theme](https://github.com/spruceUI/spruceOS/wiki/09.-Theme-Design-guide)

+Themes here are in .7z format; you can place them into your `/Themes` folder and spruce will automatically unzip them on next boot.

-**Note: Themes will be removed if we receive a takedown request from copyright holders or the authors from themes from other platforms that do not want their assets to be reused.**
+**Note: The spruce team takes artists' rights very seriously.
+Themes will be removed if we receive a takedown request from copyright holders or the authors from themes from other platforms that do not want their assets to be reused.**
 **Takedown requests may be emailed to: thespruceosteam@gmail.com**

-Themes here are in .7z format, you can place them into your `/Themes` folder and spruce will automatically unzip them on next boot.

 ## Theme Gallery